habi498/NPC-VCMP/README.md

 --Added boolean parameter for crouching in SendOnFootSyncData.
 --Windows builds were made.

-**Version 1.3** Changes (15.11.2022)
-Timer new implemented SetTimerEx
-Fixed npc running unwantedly due to an error while writing 4 bits through raknet.
-Fixed potential issue of not killing Timer if function not found at proper time.
-Added ability for npc to shoot through sniper rifle Added boolean parameter for crouching in SendOnFootSyncData Windows builds were made.

 **Version 1.5** ( 05.12.2022 )
 1. NPCs can be called with (l flag) -l "xPos yPos zPos aAngle sSkin wWeapon cClass" where Pos and Angle are floating points.
 The npc after connecting